jeswin/nsoap/README.md

 ## Security

-NSOAP-Express is HTTP method agnostic.
+NSOAP is HTTP method agnostic.
 This means that a method can be called via GET, POST or whatever.
 If you wish to allow only specific HTTP methods, you need to use Raw Request and Response Handling.

 ```javascript
 const myApp = {